 - The net price calculator will only give you an estimate of your net price and aid eligibility.
 The financial aid office has the final word on your financial aid award.

-- You must complete the Free Application for Federal Student Aid (FAFSA at www.fafsa.gov) and the CSS PROFILE (PROFILE at www.collegeboard.com) as soon as possible after January 1 of the year you plan to attend college.
+- You must complete the Free Application for Federal Student Aid (FAFSA at www.fafsa.gov) and the CSS PROFILE (PROFILE at www.collegeboard.com) as soon as possible after October 1 of the year before you plan to attend college.